clj-kondo/clj-kondo/tools/README.md

 # clj-kondo-tools

-These are examples of what you can do with the analysis data that clj-kondo provides as result of linting your sources.
+These are examples of what you can do with the analysis data that clj-kondo provides as a result of linting your sources.

 To run the examples on your system you will need the Clojure [CLI tool](https://clojure.org/guides/getting_started) version 1.10.1.466 or higher